damnkrishna/CyberGaurd-j/Log-Analysis/log15.md

-well have to study for splunk cyber cert for architecture advance exam and also prepare for infosys l2 interview and have to work at iit hyyhhy
+well have to study for splunk cyber cert for architecture advance exam also planning to secure Microsoft free cert like sc-200 and az-500

 Well so rn I have left for kathgodam and my next few 6 days are going to be outing only and I won't be studying